-5(f) Any submissions
+5(g) Any submissions

-The application was notified in accordance with Leichhardt Development Control Plan for a period of 14 days to surrounding properties.
-No submissions were received.
+The application was notified in accordance with Leichhardt Development Control Plan 2013for a period of 14 days to surrounding properties.
+No submissions were received in response to the initial notification.

-5(g) The Public Interest
+5(h) The Public Interest

 The public interest is best served by the consistent application of the requirements of the relevant Environmental Planning Instruments, and by Council ensuring that any adverse effects on the surrounding area and the environment are appropriately managed.